Want to learn how to use Google Analytics with your Google Ads account?

 Next, log into your Google Analytics account and click on the Admin tab in the lower left-hand panel.

-Here you’ll see all of the AdWords accounts you have set up.
+Here you’ll see all of the Googe Ads accounts you have set up.
 Choose the one you want to link to your Google Analytics account and click Continue.

 It is worth noting that when you click on Link accounts, auto-tagging is automatically enabled.
 But, for those that don’t know what auto-tagging is, keep reading.